 Mind & Life Institute grants support rigorous research across a range of disciplines to investigate the human mind, as well as the psychological, physiological, behavioral, and social impact of contemplative practices.
 Since 2004, Mind & Life grantees have helped lay the foundations for the field of contemplative science, leading to groundbreaking insights in such areas as education and mental health.

 We offer several funding mechanisms to support the work of both prominent scholars and promising young investigators.
 These currently include the Francisco J. Varela Grants and the PEACE Grants.
-See our recently awarded grants and our full grant history for more information and past grant recipients.
+See our recently awarded grants and our full grant history for past grant recipients.

 With humanity more divided than ever, our grantmaking increasingly seeks to bridge contemplation, research, and action to cultivate inner knowing and strengthen awareness of interconnection.
 Through our support of research-practice partnerships, we seek to promote the application of shared knowledge to real-world challenges.